TheSiebi/Precision-Boosting/README.md

 **Marc Matter, Max Striebel, Michael Mörschell, Michael Siebenmann, Tynan Richards**

 > This is a course project for ETH's Design of Parallel and High-Performance Computing (DPHPC) course.
-We implement fp64 matrix multiplication using fp16 and fp32 tensor cores.
+We approximate FP64 and FP32 matrix multiplication using FP16 and FP32 Tensor Cores and evaluate both the performance and precision of various schemes.

 ## Usage
 The build system is currently configured to operate on Unix machines.